 My latest review is up!
 This time I take a look at Dragon Ball Z Movie Collection Four.
-Go and check it out over on UK Anime Network or read it here.

 First Published on UK Anime Network.

 Continuing their now regular releases of Dragon Ball Z movie collections, January brings us Manga Entertainment’s first of this year in the form of Dragon Ball Z Movie Collection Four.
 This release contains the now standard two films per set, and they comprise of Super Android 13 and Bojack Unbound.

 Super Android 13 provides a continuation of the Android Saga, this time it’s Androids 13, 14, and 15 who arrive with the inevitable mission of trying to kill Goku.
 Having been fine tuned by Dr. Gero’s computer - by analysing the Saiyan’s fighting technique and being programmed with the result - these Androids may prove to be the toughest yet…